Childcare costs 2026: How much do you pay in the UK?

 EnglandScotlandWales

-Average weekly cost for part-time (25 hours) childcare in Britain in 2025 including funding, according to Coram
+Average weekly cost for part-time (25 hours) childcare in Britain in 2026, according to Coram

 How much is part-time nursery?